Back to all posts

 Is Condesa too loud for a month of remote work?

-Not necessarily.
-Condesa has quieter pockets, especially away from the busiest restaurant, bar, and park-edge corridors.
-It is best for remote workers who want parks and walkability, but light sleepers should check the exact block and bedroom orientation carefully.
+Not always.
+Condesa has quieter pockets away from the busiest restaurant, bar, and park-edge corridors.
+It works best for remote workers who want parks and walkability, but light sleepers should check exact cross streets, bedroom orientation, and late-night nearby activity before booking.

 What should I check before booking a quiet monthly apartment in CDMX?

-For a 30+ night stay, confirm desk and chair setup, Wi-Fi suitability for video calls, bedroom orientation, street exposure, nearby nightlife or construction, grocery access, laundry, and a backup place to work if the apartment is not ideal on a given day.
+Confirm desk and chair setup, Wi-Fi upload speed, bedroom orientation, street exposure, nearby nightlife or construction, grocery access, laundry, building access, and a backup place to work if the apartment is not ideal on a given day.

 Related Guides